SERankingCoupon/Jenni/README.md

 [![Discount button](https://github.com/user-attachments/assets/2cab3750-632a-4512-8633-babf85be536c)](https://jenni.ai/?via=salman-amir)

-## Save 40% with Jenni AI Promo Code For a Yearly Plan
+## Jenni AI Coupon Code - Save 40%

 Choose yearly billing and get 40% off — bringing the Unlimited Plan down to just $12/month.
 It’s the best choice for students or anyone working on long-term academic projects, and it's a better deal than the 30% monthly discount.